usamakh20/dblp/README.md

 # dblp
-Parsing dblp.xml and loading into a schema
+Parsing dblp.xml, loading into a schema and applying various forms of analysis on it.
+See https://github.com/usamathescientist/DBLPDataVizServer for more info.